 The Judging Process

-Judging is based on the quality of the awards application.
-Entrants are encouraged to write to the word count given for each question, to ensure sufficient evidence is supplied.
+Judging is primarily based on the quality of the awards application, and no other materials need be supplied.
+Entrants are encouraged to write to the word count given for each question, to ensure sufficient evidence is given.

 The Judging Panel

 The Cloud Computing Awards program and the Software-as-a-Service Awards program aim to take a holistic approach in awards assessment, both geographically and in the measurement of success.
 The judges below head up an ever-growing global team who assist in the judging process, and represent a mix of technical, business, academic and marketing expertise.
 The Cloud Awards and SaaS Awards are the foremost recognition systems in the industry: if you would like to join the judging team, please contact us.
-We are currently particularly interested in applicants from Asia.
+We are seeking to increase our global representation and are particularly interested in applicants from Asia.